grafana/k6-docs/docs/sources/get-started/_index.md

 ---
 title: Get started with Grafana Cloud k6
-menuTitle: Get started
+menuTitle: 'Get started'
+description: 'The following information will help you to start with Grafana Cloud k6'
 weight: 100
 ---

-# Get started with Grafana k6
+# Get started with Grafana Cloud k6

 In these topics, learn the minimum to run tests and use Grafana Cloud k6.